 [Note: The results were published: “Association of Urinary Sodium and Potassium Excretion with Blood Pressure & “Urinary Sodium and Potassium Excretion, Mortality, and Cardiovascular Events.”]

 Study after study has been conducted into sodium and health, and there is no compelling evidence that a low sodium diet helps.
 In fact, most show the opposite.

 In 2004 researchers from the Cochrane Collaboration conducted a meta-analysis of 11 low salt trials and found that, in normally healthy people, over the long-term, low-salt diets decreased blood pressure from 120/80 to 119/79.
 In other words, it made very little difference.

-And in a 2006 study in the American Journal of Medicine compared the reported daily sodium intakes of 78 million Americans and showed that lower sodium diets led to HIGHER mortality rates among those with cardiovascular disease!
+And in a 2006 study in the American Journal of Medicine compared the reported daily sodium intake of 78 million Americans and showed that lower sodium diets led to HIGHER mortality rates among those with cardiovascular disease!

 In 2011, the Cochrane Collaboration conducted yet another review of the available data, concluding that when you reduce your salt intake, you actually increase several other risk factors that could theoretically eliminate the reduced risk for cardiovascular disease predicted from lowering your blood pressure!

 And concerningly for people with heart and blood pressure issues, they found that – and I quote them here

 “sodium reduction resulted in a significant increase in plasma cholesterol and plasma triglyceride which expressed in percentage, was numerically larger than the decrease in BP blood pressure”.

 The bottom line is, as we’ve always said – salt is critical to your health.